Yurik72/ESPHap/README.md

 ``set_indexhml(FPSTR(INDEX_HTML))`` allows to define your own root page content, see example [Advanced Led](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapAdvancedLed).

 #### Setup by QR Code
-If you use built-in web server, by default it provides access to a setup/pairing page/image by QR code which can be accessed by visiting http://\<device IP address\>/setup.html, see example [Advanced LED](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapAdvancedLed).
+If you use the built-in web server, by default it provides access to a setup/pairing page/image by QR code which can be accessed by visiting http://\<Your Device IP Address\>/setup.html, see example [Advanced LED](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapAdvancedLed).

 # Versions history
  ## v1.0